Woodside School students protesting the construction of

 Lisha Mainz, History Committee

-Iris Reed Robert Hall Sharon Hall
+Robert Hall Sharon Hall

 Marna Page Bob Page, long time Circulation Committee, former Planning Commissioner